 Even if you are travelling Korea solo, there are numerous hiking groups across the country that organise regular hiking trips and excursions.
 Check Couchsurfing, Meetup.com and WinK (When in Korea) for the latest events.

 Korea is a Coffee Addict’s Paradise

 Who cares if it’s a Tuesday and you have to be up tomorrow?
 Bars and clubs rarely have a closing hour and there’s no open bottle rule so it’s perfectly acceptable to swig your makgeolli on the subway on your way to the next party.

-In Korea, the subway is super efficient and cheap.
-The Seoul metro network now extends out of Seoul central into neighbouring districts of Suwon and Bucheon.
+The subway is super efficient and cheap in Korea.
+The Seoul metro network extends out of Seoul central into neighbouring districts of Suwon and Bucheon.